XDeboratti/rtd-tutorial/docs/source/usage.rst

 Usage in C++
 ------------

-You can find all the code from this tutorial and additional example files in the :file:`src/` folder of the GGNN repository.
+You can find all the code from this tutorial and additional example files in the :file:`examples/` folder of the GGNN repository.

-Before using ggnn, we need to include the library and some header files from the standard library.
+Before using ggnn, we need to include ``ggnn/base/ggnn.cuh`` from the ggnn library.
+The header files from the standard library are only for demonstrtaing purposes and are not required for using the library.
 Then, some data to search in and some data to search the *k*-nearest neighbors for is needed:

 .. code:: c++